 TJ died within the year, leaving me alone and open to new directions.
 I utilized my dogless days immersing myself in landscape photography; a wonderful hobby that fed my soul for a few years.

-Below are the results of my wanderings sans canine companionship.
+Here is a link to my Zazzle Store with the results of my wanderings sans canine companionship.
 I have made cards and apparel with the photos that can be customized with your information, so feel free to browse the store:

 But I missed the companionship of a dog.
 Having a pristine home, clothes without dog hair and a deadly quiet space was not comfortable for me.
 I lasted a year and a half.